estuary/flow/site/docs/overview/who-should-use-flow.md

 To achieve comparable capabilities to Flow you would need:

-* A low-latency streaming system, such as AWS Kenesis
+* A low-latency streaming system, such as AWS Kinesis
-* Data lake build-out, such as Kenesis Firehose to S3
+* Data lake build-out, such as Kinesis Firehose to S3
 * Custom ETL application development, such as Spark, Flink, or AWS λ
 * Supplemental data stores for intermediate transformation states
 * ETL job management and execution, such as a self-hosting or Google Cloud Dataflow
 * Custom reconciliation of historical vs streaming datasets, including onerous backfills of new streaming applications from historical data

 Flow's declarative GitOps workflow is a dramatic simplification from this inherent complexity.
 It saves you time and costs, catches mistakes before they hit production, and keeps your data fresh across all the places you use it.
+The UI-forward web application takes usability to a new level, allowing more types of professionals to contribute to what would otherwise require a highly specialized set of technical skills.

 ### Efficient architecture

 Flow mixes a variety of architectural techniques to deliver great throughput, avoid latency, and minimize operating costs.
 These include:

-* Leveraging reductions to reduce the amount of data that must be ingested, stored, and processed, often dramatically
+* Leveraging [reductions](../concepts/schemas.md#reductions) to reduce the amount of data that must be ingested, stored, and processed, often dramatically
 * Executing transformations predominantly in-memory
 * Optimistic pipelining and vectorization of internal remote procedure calls (RPCs) and operations
 * A cloud-native design that optimizes for public cloud pricing models

-Flow also makes it easy to **materialize** focused data rollups as views directly into your warehouse, so you don't need to repeatedly query the much larger source datasets.
+Flow also makes it easy to [**materialize**](../concepts/materialization.md) focused data rollups as views directly into your warehouse, so you don't need to repeatedly query the much larger source datasets.
 This can dramatically lower warehouse costs.

 ### Powerful transformations